By DeVry University

 How you view yourself as a future security professional can guide which direction you choose.
 Do you want a more generalized role that deals with multiple types of threats, while also giving you the opportunity to work with front-line employees to improve their security practices?
 If so, information security may be the right path for you.

-If you want to be on the cutting edge of security, not only assessing and addressing threats but building the next generation of tools to combat them, you may want to consider cyber security programming.
+If you want to be on the cutting edge of security, not only assessing and addressing threats but also building the next generation of tools to combat them, you may want to consider cyber security programming.

 Fortunately, no matter which specific path you choose, there is a great deal of overlap between these fields and all three can help you prepare to work in many industries.